mebusy/notes/dev_notes/NeuralNetworks.md

         - when you try and make your model more robust by randomly emitting hidden units when you're training it.
     - Generative pre-training

 ---

+# Lecture 4: Learning to predict the next word

+---